 The first ruler of the gods was Uranus, the personification of the sky.
 He was married to Gaia, the goddess of the earth.
 Uranus had twelve children with Gaia.
-The original ruler of the world hid his children inside their mother (earth), after a prophecy that his children would overthrow him.
+After a prophecy that his children would overthrow him, the original ruler of the world hid his children inside their mother (earth).
 Gaia hated him for this.
 The children of the sky and the earth were known in the ancient sources as the Titans.
 The youngest of these Titans was Cronus.
 He conspired with his mother to depose his father.
 Only he, among all the Titans, was brave enough to move against his father.

 Gaia crafted a sickle for Cronus, and he sneaked upon his father and castrated him.
-Uranus was weakened, and Cronus was able to imprison his father in Tartarus, which is often mistakenly referred to as hell.
-Cronus imprisoned several monsters, the Hecatonchires and the Cyclopes with his father under the earth.
+Uranus was weakened, and Cronus was able to imprison his father in Tartarus, often mistakenly referred to as hell.
+Cronus imprisoned several monsters, the Hecatonchires, and the Cyclopes, with his father under the earth.
 He was regarded as the personification of time in the Classical sources.
 He, along with his sister Rhea, became the monarchs of the gods.
-His reign was considered to be a Golden Age when men did not require laws and where everything was shared equally.
+His reign was considered a Golden Age when men did not require laws and where everything was shared equally.

-Mindful of the prophecy Cronus came up with a strategy to make sure that his children could never threaten or depose him.
+Mindful of the prophecy Cronus came up with a strategy to ensure that his children could never threaten or depose him.
 When they were born, he swallowed them all whole.
 When Rhea was pregnant with Zeus, he also intended to swallow him, so he would not be a threat.

 Now Cronus was aware that Zeus was born, and he demanded that the infant be handed over to him.
 Rhea and Gaia had devised a clever strategy.
 She found a huge stone and wrapped it in swaddling clothes and they present this to the Cronus and told him that this was the infant.
 Cronus swallowed the stone and was satisfied that Zeus was no longer a threat.